 Put another way, the definition of health will begin adopting more ambiguous physical and mental qualities.

 Over time, what physical and mental qualities are added to the definition of health will start to diverge; they'll become influenced heavily by tomorrow's dominant cultures and beauty norms (discussed in the previous chapter).

 I know what you’re thinking, ‘Curing genetic diseases is all well and good, but surely governments will step in to ban any form of genetic engineering that’s used to created designer babies.’

 You’d think, right?
 But, no. The international community has a poor track record of unanimous agreement on any topic (ahem, climate change).
-To think that genetic engineering of humans will be any different is wishful thinking.
+To think that the genetic engineering of humans will be any different is wishful thinking.

 The US and Europe may ban research into select forms of human genetic engineering, but what happens if Asian countries don’t follow suit?
 In fact, China has already begun editing the genome of human embryos.
 While there will be many unfortunate birth defects as a result of initial experimentation in this field, eventually we’ll reach a stage where human genetic engineering becomes perfected.